iagoleal/iagoleal.github.io/content/posts/calculus-symbolic.md

 ---
 title: Let's Program a Calculus Student
-keywords: [haskell, functional-programming]
+keywords: [haskell, computer-algebra, functional-programming]
 date: 2022-04-05
 ---

-Last week I did a little Haskell show-off to two friends.
+Last week I did a little Haskell show-off for two friends.
 Besides the classical infinite list of primes one-liner and mandatory factorial and Fibonacci functions,
 I also wanted something more complex.